ember-learn/ember-blog/source/2019-07-19-the-ember-times-issue-107.md

 An RFC was proposed by [@kerrick](https://github.com/Kerrick) to have a major version release for all deprecation removals.
 The main issue revolves around the [Intimate API](https://twitter.com/wycats/status/918644693759488005) policy which can catch some developers off guard when upgrading Ember versions.

-Since certain private APIs are considered "Intimate API" due to the wide range of addons and consumers who use it, despsite it being a private method we sometimes have issues when deprecating these private APIs.
+Certain private APIs are considered "Intimate API" because there are addons and consumers who use them despite being private.
+We sometimes have issues when deprecating these private APIs.
 This is because not all private APIs would warrant a deprecation warning (and therefore a major version change).
 The RFC proposes to have a major version release for all deprecation removals.

 Read, comment, and discuss the [full RFC on GitHub](https://github.com/emberjs/rfcs/pull/512)!